Geography

 - To motivate children to find out about physical geography, recognising the importance of sustainable development for the future of mankind

 Oracy and communication are fundamental skills that we believe equip our children to be life-long learners.
-This is promoted in geography through the use of a variety of technical vocabulary, mapping resources and carefully planned speaking and listening activities in order to develop geographical enquiry and promote inquisitive conversations.
-The vocabulary in geography is very much dependent on knowledge of specific locations so we have carefully chosen progressive vocabulary which we expect children to know, understand and apply in context.
+This is promoted in geography through the use of a variety of technical vocabulary, investigation and use of carefully planned speaking and listening activities in order to develop geographical enquiry and promote inquisitive conversations.
+The vocabulary in geography is very much dependent on prior knowledge of geographical concepts so we have specifically chosen progressive vocabulary which we expect children to know, understand and apply in context.

 Being independent and fostering a love for learning is crucial in our school.
-This is promoted in geography regularly through the use of enquiry-based lessons where we encourage children to have ownership over their mapping and fieldwork findings.
-Children in Year 2 begin to investigative ‘BIG questions’ which are used to further develop and deepen children’s knowledge and understanding and give their learning a sense of purpose.
+This is promoted in geography regularly through the use of enquiry-based lesson where we encourage children to have enquiring minds.

 How do we ensure progression of knowledge and skills?